jenkinsci/dependency-track-plugin/README.md

 PROJECT_CREATION_UPLOAD | :grey_question: | needed to create non-existing projects during BOM upload
 VIEW_VULNERABILITY | :grey_question: | needed in synchronous publishing mode to retrieve analysis results
 PORTFOLIO_MANAGEMENT | :grey_question: | needed for updating project properties such as tags
+ACCESS_MANAGEMENT | :grey_question: | needed to map the project to a team-portfolio (currently still in beta in Dependeny-Track)

 ## Job Configuration
 Once configured with a valid URL and API key, simply configure a job to publish the artifact.